AitonGoldman/PapaScoringSoftware/CONTRIBUTING.md

 ```

 So what code instatiates ImportedTables()?
 A full explanation of this is beyond the scope of this document - if you are interested in the full explanation, please look at `back/util/dispatch.py`.
+WARNING : if the following doesn't make any sense, don't worry - it will later on.
 The short answer is this : we have some fancy code (in `back/util/dispatch.py`) that routes a request to the appropriate flask applciation, and handles instatiating the flask application if has not yet been instantiated.
 This fancy code also handles instatiating the ImportedTables correctly and associating it with the appropriate flask application instance.
 Note that this fancy code will also take care of creating the database and tables if they have not already been created.

 ## Step 2 : Add REST endpoints
 Now that we have defined our table, we need to give users a way to access and change that data.
 We do this by defining REST endpoints, which are just urls that TD will respond to.
 For example, let's say our service will be running at the following url : http://localhost:8000/, then the REST endpoint to get all existing users will be http://localhost:8000/user (definied in `back/routes/user.py`).
 When we hit this url/endpoint with a browser, a list of all existing users will be returned in JSON format.
 Note that all REST endpoints in TD MUST return json.
+If you are not familiar with Flask, see [link here](#flask_link) for Flask quickstart link.

 We want to define two endpoints to let people interact with the Player db table - an endpoint to add players, and an endpoint to retrieve player info.
 Let's start with the "add players" endpoint.